Huge percentage of women cut from the video game industry

 I have seen very little sunlight over the past few days because of a game called Civilization 4.
 It’s still unclear whether it is an improvement for the series or if it beats the almighty Alpha Centuari, but it is damned good fun and super addictive.
 Because I NEED to keep playing, its technical flaws really get under my skin.
 I’m not talking about lacking textures, low polygon counts or jagged edges.
 The Play disc being mislabeled is just a hint of the upcoming misery that many gamers have suffered through to get their Civ fix.

 My computer is above the minimum requirements, yet there is still a massive slowdown with the graphics set to the lowest level.
-Sometimes the game stalls for a solid 2 or 3 minutes. → Read the rest
+Sometimes the game stalls for a solid 2 or 3 minutes. → Show me the reading!

 Working Designs meets their Designer